-- they have ACT sub-scores of at least 22 in math, 18 in English, and 21 in reading. - they have MCA scores of at least 1158 in math for College Algebra, 1148 in math for Introduction to Statistics, 1150 in math for Mathematics for Liberal Arts, and 1047 in reading for college-level reading.
+- pleted a college-level math and/or college-level English course with a grade of "C" or higher. - they have ACT sub-scores of at least 22 in math, 18 in English, and 21 in reading. - they have MCA scores of at least 1158 in math for College Algebra, 1148 in math for Introduction to Statistics, 1150 in math for Mathematics for Liberal Arts, and 1047 in reading for college-level reading.
 MCA scores cannot be used for English placement. - they have SAT scores of at least 480 in Evidence-based Reading & Writing (ERW) for college-level reading and English, and 530 in math for College Algebra.